dheekshithbg/Geek-vs-Geek/README.md

 # Technologies Used

-Frontend: React JS, Tailwind CSS
+Frontend: React JS, Tailwind CSS, Material UI

 Backend: Spring Boot, WebSocket, STOMP

 Database: Supabase

 API: Piston API

+Containerization: Docker for easy deployment and scalability.

+# Contribution

+If you have coding questions you'd like to contribute, please reach out via email at dheekshithbg@gmail.com

+You can try the platform at https://geek-vs-geek.vercel.app/